This article originally appeared on VICE Canada.

-This week, Whitcoulls, a chain that has 56 stores across New Zealand, pulled “12 Rules for Life” from its shelves, tying their decision directly to the Christchurch shootings, in which 50 Muslims killed and another 50 were injured by a white supremacist.
+This week, Whitcoulls, a chain that has 56 stores across New Zealand, pulled “12 Rules for Life” from its shelves, tying their decision directly to the Christchurch shootings, in which 50 Muslims were killed and another 50 were injured by a white supremacist.
 Whitecoulls has not given an official reason for pulling the bestseller but offered some clues in an email sent to customers.

-"Unfortunately 12 Rules for Life is currently unavailable, which is a decision that Whitcoulls has made in light of some extremely disturbing material being circulated prior, during and after the Christchurch attacks,” the email states.
+"Unfortunately 12 Rules for Life is currently unavailable, which is a decision that Whitcoulls has made in light of some extremely disturbing material being circulated prior, during, and after the Christchurch attacks,” the email states.
 “As a business which takes our responsibilities to our communities very seriously, we believe it would be wrong to support the author at this time."

 As some have pointed out, this “disturbing material” alluded to in the bookstore’s email, may not be regarding the content of the self-help book, but a photo of Peterson posing with a fan in New Zealand in February.
 The fan, an older man whom Peterson has his arm round, is wearing an “I’m a Proud Islamophobe” shirt.
 The photo, taken in Auckland on February 21 during his book tour, is one of many taken that day.
 The photo was previously available online by OMG VIP, but has since been removed.